richardmatusch/rename_jpgs/README.md

    ~~This is in some cases due to physical damage of the documents itself (this is production environment - there can be stains and various damage occuring...).
    I am sure there is some optimisation that can be done to improve the success rate here, but for now this bug is the least concerning one.~~

    - Fixed.
-(Removed min_size parameter from .readtext method.
-I initially had this set to 160 hoping this would speed up the process of scanning the file, but it did not make significant difference.
-After I removed it, in testing it read every file correctly.)
+(Adjusted min_size parameter from 160 to 100.)

 3. ~~Some files were renamed to '12345_403RB.jpg'.
    The '403RB' part here is a concern because it's wrong.
 This is some unrelated internal code that is not the order name.